apify/apify-docs/sources/academy/tutorials/apify_scrapers/puppeteer_scraper.md

 ### [](#how-to-paginate)  How to paginate

-With the theory out of the way, this should be pretty easy.
-The algorithm is a loop:
+After going through the theory, let's design the algorithm:

 1. Wait for the **Show more** button.
 2. Click it.
 3. Is there another **Show more** button?
     - Yes?
-Repeat the above. (loop)
+Repeat from 1. (loop)
     - No?
 We're done.
 We have all the Actors.

 #### Waiting for the button